icerui11/DHU-project/report/2025work/DHU_related/DHU science data.md

 ![1743174697336](images/DHUsciencedata/1743174697336.png)

-This is the data from the paper "SHyLoC 2.0: Versatile Hardware Solution for On-Board Data and Hyperspectral," and the data source was obtained solely by using CCSDS123.
+This is the data from the paper "SHyLoC 2.0: Versatile Hardware Solution for On-Board Data and Hyperspectral," and the result was obtained solely by using CCSDS123.

 # Answer for Quetion 1